Maddy Buck

 Before pivoting from traditional law, I clerked for the Minnesota Supreme Court and developed a sense for how justices approach their work.
 I began to track the developments at the U.S. Supreme Court with this perspective in mind, growing increasingly concerned with just how much more politicized the Court's decisions were compared to what I had seen in my own state.

-My path to becoming an artist started out in earnest at the University of Michigan Law School, where the urge to create irregular, colorful drawings arose as a reaction against, and a need to simplify, the dense legal texts I was studying.
-Sometimes drawing was the only way to stay awake in class or to memorize a particular mindnumbing concept.
 While training as a lawyer, I learned how to read any text and grab its meaning so that I could explain it to others.
 Not only did this leave me frustrated at how unnecessarily complicated and opaque legal writing is, but it also showed me firsthand how a different form for communicating the same idea could make that idea so much more compelling.

-Language and Forgotten Creativity
+Language & Forgotten Creativity

 Language and the way that we communicate ideas was my constant before I rediscovered myself as an artist and a writer.
 (The creative person was always trying to peek through during this time, but lacking confidence.)
 I worked in a French immersion kindergarten classroom and as a copyeditor at a science publisher after returning from a year in Norway on a Fulbright research grant.